sgraden/vpc/example-code.md

 ## Check the Status of your Subnet

 To provision resources in your subnet, the subnet must be in `available` status.
-Query the subnet resource and make sure the status is `available` before continuing.
+Query the subnet resource and make sure the status is `available` before you continue.
 If the status is `failed`, contact [support](getting-help.html) with the details.
 You can attempt to continue by trying to provision another subnet.

 ```bash
 curl $rias_endpoint/v1/subnets/$subnet -H "X-Auth-Token: $iam_token"